-Artists make their money in a variety of different ways, and I can’t think of any more interesting than these anamorphic pavement (or sidewalk) chalk drawings.
+Artists make money in a variety of ways, and there aren’t many more interesting than these anamorphic pavement chalk drawings.

-Julian Beever, a.k.a the Pavement Picasso, is an English chalk artist who has been creating drawings on pavements since the mid-1990s.
+Julian Beever, a.k.a the Pavement Picasso, is an English chalk artist who has been creating drawings on pavements since the mid-90s.

 The illusion (above) of the Politicians Meeting Their End was drawn outside The Bank of England and was commissioned by Channel 4’s Midnight Special for the night of the 1997 General Election (here in the UK).

 Julian took up residence at Higherford Mill, Barrowford, for four days in March 2007.
-He created his floor artwork whilst chatting to visitors and the above timelapse video was produced to showcase the process.
+He created his floor artwork while chatting to visitors, and the above timelapse was produced to showcase the process.

 View more of Julian’s pavement drawings on his website.